-4.1.
-A missed target due to an engaged safety mechanism or a lack of ammunition shall be recorded as "LOST."

-4.2.
-A shooter who inexplicably fails to attempt a legal target after the command "PULL" will receive a loss for that particular target.
+- 4.1.
+A missed target due to an engaged safety mechanism or a lack of ammunition shall be recorded as "LOST." - 4.2.
+A shooter who inexplicably fails to attempt a legal target after the command "PULL" will receive a "LOST BIRD" for that particular target. - 4.3.

-4.3.
 Simultaneous discharge of both barrels is typically a gun malfunction and should be noted as such on the shooter's scorecard.
-Any target killed following a simultaneous discharge is considered a "NO BIRD."
+Any target killed following a simultaneous discharge is considered a "NO BIRD." - 4.4.

-4.4.
 Trapping the trigger (failure to allow the trigger to reset after firing the first barrel) is shooter error and will be recorded as "LOST."
 If suspected, referees will direct the shooter to point the gun in a safe direction, release the trigger, and make a second attempt.
-If the gun fires, the bird is "LOST."

-4.5.
-If a shooter misses their turn on the first crank of the day, the shooter moves to the end of the crank and stays there for the remainder of the race.
-On remaining cranks, shooters will lose all birds IF, having been called by name (3) times, they fail to arrive to the shooting stand before the next shooter in line.
+If the gun fires, the bird is "LOST." - 4.5.
+If a shooter does not appear for their turn after their name has been called three times, the referee will record a "zero" for every target in that turn when the next shooter walks on the shooting stand.
 Referees must quickly notify the Shoot Director of such occurrences.
 Shoot Directors will then inform the Protest Committee of same.
+Only with extenuating circumstances and approval of the Shoot Director and Protest Committee may a shooter change their order in the shoot.
+A shooter may not attempt to change their position in the rotation in order to shoot in favorable conditions once the shoot order is set.